tbalza/tbalza-blog-hugo/content/posts/selenium_automation/selenium_automation.md

     rm -rf /var/lib/apt/lists/*
 ```

-Since we are using git submodules, fetching the script with `git clone --recurse-submodules https://github.com/tbalza/cita-checker.git` will allow us to create custom features, such as VNC access for manual interaction, while keeping the original repo untouched, streamlining development.
+With a submodule configuration other collaborators can fetch the script with `git clone --recurse-submodules https://github.com/tbalza/cita-checker.git` and create custom features, such as VNC access for manual interaction, while keeping the original SB repo untouched, streamlining development.

 ```dockerfile
 #===========================================